bootstrap-vue/bootstrap-vue/docs/reference/variants/README.md

 * `dark` - <span class="text-dark">Dark</span>

-The base variants will translate to various Bootstrap V4 contextual class names based on the compoennt (and variant purpose) where they are used.
+The base variants will translate to various Bootstrap V4 contextual class names based on the component (and variant purpose) where they are used.

 ## Background and border variants
 All the **base variants** plus: